micro-FPGA/OpenMBMC/model/README.md

-Place your download device simulation models in this directory
+Place your downloaded device simulation models in this directory